aduvermy/MetaG_MetaT_investigations/README.md

 ### Design
 M. capitata Field sample nubbins were collected on 30 May 2019.
 At the time of collection, each nubbin was transferred to a Whirl-pak under water, the water was drained from the Whirl-pak, and then flash-frozen in liquid nitrogen.
 The Qiagen AllPrep DNA/RNA/miRNA Universal Kit was used to isolate RNA, the TruSeq RNA Sample Preparation Kit v2 (Illumina) was used to prepare strand specific cDNA libraries.
 The protocol included poly-A selection; quality control was done using an Agilent Bioanalyer and a Thermo Fisher Qubit dsDNA BR (Broad Range) assay kit.

-Name: Field: Rep 1
 Instrument: Illumina NovaSeq 6000
 Strategy: RNA-Seq
 Source: METATRANSCRIPTOMIC
 Selection: cDNA
 Layout: PAIRED
 Location : A coral colony from the north end of Coconut Island\, Kneohe Bay\, Hawaii

 <img src="./issues/Design_MetaT.png">